nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

     * 2b1.
 LL shows an error message.

       Use case resumes from step 1.

-#### Use case: UC O6 - Tag Order to Customer

-**MSS**

-1. User <u>gets list of customers (UC C1)</u>.
-2. User <u>gets list of orders (UC O1)</u>.
-3. User requests to tag an order to a customer.
-4. LL tags the order to the customer and displays the order information.

-    Use case ends.

-**Extensions**

-* 3a.
-Requested order does not exist.

-    * 3a1.
-LL shows an error message.

-      Use case resumes from step 2.

-* 3b.
-Requested customer does not exist.

-    * 3b1.
-LL shows an error message.

-      Use case resumes from step 2.

 #### Use case: UC R1 - List Rewards